 Here ARTrail : ART

-Find the QR code at each location to get started.
+Find the QR code at each location to get started - look for these:

 1: Places and Meanings